There are four primary Moon phases:

 - Waning Gibbous, and

-A lunar cycle is 29,5 days long.
-Throughout this cycle, different parts of the moon are illuminated by the Sun, and the amount of that light reflected on the Moon that we can see from Earth is what determines the Moon Phases.
+A lunar cycle is 29.5 days long.
+Throughout this cycle, different parts of the moon are illuminated by the Sun.

 The Moon Phases Explained